History of Ireland (795–1169): Áed Oirdnide

 Áed Oirdnide of the Cenél nEógain branch of the Northern Uí Néill became King of Tara in 797, after the death of his predecessor, father-in-law and political rival Donnchad Midi.
 (Duncan) This followed the classic Uí Néill political arrangement, where over-kingship alternated regularly between Cenél nEógain and Clann Cholmáin of the Southern Uí Néill.
 During his reign he campaigned in Mide, Leinster and Ulaid to assert his authority, though unlike Donnchad (Duncan) he did not campaign in Munster.

 Thomas Charles-Edwards credits Áed for "the absence of any major Viking attacks on Ireland during his reign after 798".
-The annals gives no reference, however, to Áed at any time being involved with warfare against Viking raiders.
+The annals give no reference, however, to Áed at any time being involved with warfare against Viking raiders.

 Áed was connected to the monastic community at Armagh, and a supporter of the familia of Patrick.
 His rivals for supremacy within Uí Néill, the Clann Cholmáin and the Cenél Conaill, had on the other hand supported the familia of Columba.
 During Áed's reign the Columban familia, following several Viking raids against Iona, established a new monastery at Kells, a royal site in the possession of Armagh.
 Byrne states that "...the foundation [of Kells] marked the resolution of any remaining rivalry between the Columban and Patrician churches...".
 That the community of Columba in 817 tried to have Áed excommunicated may show that not all rivalry was resolved after all.